BaoPham92/Neighborhood-React-App/README.md

 ---

 1) Todo: Large portion and loss of time on this project was attempting to understand the documentations for [react-google-maps](https://tomchentw.github.io/react-google-maps/#introduction) whilst implementing a use for Polygons.
 My first interest in Maps is this feature.

+2) Todo: Search on languages for possible universal language implementation.
+Maps is used globally afterall.